-The Oscar Memorial Reel: Who Got Snubbed This Year?
+The Oscar In Memoriam Reel: Who Got Snubbed This Year?

 Another year, another botched attempt by the Academy to honor its own.

-The producers could easily cut out a lame-ass production number, shorten the embarrassing pre-fab banter at the podium, or even—dare I say it?—eliminate a few commercials.
-But they choose not to.
+The producers could easily have cut out a production number (another lame bit where “real people” mingle with actors?), shorten the canned banter at the podium, or even—dare I say it?—eliminate a few commercials (“Walmart-inspired” movies?
+Really?).
+But they chose not to.
 So please, this year, spare us the “if only we had the time” lamentations, which are about as genuine as Eve Harrington’s humble acceptance speech at the Sarah Siddons Awards.